If He Was my Own

 And so Pete had a home with two of my most favorite people on the planet.
 I was so happy that night, never in my entire life as an animal rescuer, have I ever rehomed an animal so easily nor had I ever felt so good about the home that an animal was going to.
 Funny thing was, Petey rehomed himself that night because he was going to live with me but he picked them and I was perfectly ok with that because as I said…I am a cat person.

 So that was back in 2008, it’s been almost four years ago, how time does fly.
 Along the way Petey has managed to be “our” dog here on the property.
-He and my daughter Haley bonded right of the get, I suppose because he missed his little kid he had prior to coming here.
+He and my daughter Haley bonded right off the get, I suppose because he missed his little kid he had prior to coming here.
 Haley and Pete played together anytime she was outside, Petey loved Haley because she couldn’t tell him no. Petey was a ball dog, he loved that ball and would chase it down and bring it back and throw it at you, yes, throw it at you.
 Haley would always throw it again, not all of us were always up to this game so Pete appreciated Haley a great deal.

 I’m sure you notice me speaking of Pete in past tense here…that’s because on Friday night Pete was killed.
 He somehow managed his way on to the freeway that is nearby and was hit by traffic.
 We believe he was probably chasing a deer.